University lecturers who are members of EIS-ULA will commence strike action in 5 institutions across Scotland.

-Members of the EIS- ULA overwhelmingly backed strike action in a dispute over pay in a ballot that closed last week.
+Members of the EIS-ULA overwhelmingly backed strike action in a dispute over pay in a recent ballot.
+Picket lines will be in place from early on Thursday at each institution.

-EIS General Secretary Larry Flanagan said, "EIS-ULA members voted overwhelmingly to take strike action in pursuit of a fair pay settlement, and the EIS is offering its full support to members in this aim."
+Commenting, EIS General Secretary Larry Flanagan said, "EIS-ULA members have now commenced strike action in pursuit of a fair pay settlement, and will be on picket lines today across the country."

-"Lecturers in Scottish higher education institutions are poorly served by UK level negotiations, where management continue to refuse to acknowledge a Scottish dimension to our University system."
+"Lecturers in Scottish higher education institutions are poorly served by UK level negotiations, where management continue to refuse to acknowledge a Scottish dimension to our University system.
+It is time for management to come back to the table with a fair offer for lecturers."

-At Edinburgh Napier University, the University of Aberdeen, the University of Strathclyde and Glasgow School of Art on:
+Edinburgh Napier University, University of Aberdeen, University of Strathclyde, Glasgow School of Art

-At the University of the West of Scotland on:
+University of the West of Scotland will strike on: